 Targeted to Grades: 5th-12th

 What role do I play in defining my own future?

-- In this allegory, a young teen named Jack faces a health crisis, which throws him into a parallel hidden world within Sinnissippi Park that borders his home.
-Jack meets mythological and folklore creatures (an elf, a troll, and the ghost of native warrior) who provide unexpected help to face a powerful force that means to destroy him.
+- Resiliency: A young teen named Jack faces a health crisis, which throws him into a parallel hidden world within Sinnissippi Park that borders his home.
+Jack meets mythological and folklore creatures who help him find resiliency in the face of a powerful force that means to destroy him.

-- Fantasy is an important genre to young people.
+- Literature: Fantasy is one of the most popular genres with young people.
 This production provides the opportunity for them to engage with it on stage and make meaningful connections between fantasy and their own lives.